 To begin with – decoding a bizarre cipher, establishing the plot and the build up to the mission ending up in Iceland.

-Secondly, a quite sombre, despondent and slow segment about our gang penetrating the Earth via volcano and happenings in the seedy under-passages in the worlds crust.
+Secondly, a quite somber, despondent and slow segment about our gang penetrating the Earth via volcano and happenings in the seedy under-passages in the world’s crust.
 One scene truly stood out for me here which raised the tempo.
 Axel finds himself lost from his crew with no rations, no light – really no hope.
 This scene was harrowing and claustrophobic as a reader we obviously put ourselves in that nightmare scenario.
 That was gripping.

-For some people I can see it is not an easy read.
+For some people, I can see it is not an easy read.
 It is very science-based and used so much specialist language that it could put people off.
-I have said previously that this wasn’t an issue to me as I believe the effort you put in to a book rewards the overall outcome.
-I am not a scientist but if I want to be in this world I have to adapt, enjoy and sometimes even learn the relevant terminology to get in to the characters minds.
+I have said previously that this wasn’t an issue to me as I believe the effort you put into a book rewards the overall outcome.
+I am not a scientist but if I want to be in this world I have to adapt, enjoy and sometimes even learn the relevant terminology to get into the characters minds.

-The first 2 sections I mentioned were 4 star.
+The first 2 sections I mentioned were 4-stars.
 The final section is 6 star – hence the review.
 It is reminiscent of Conon-Doyle’s adventure tale The Lost World but instead of Professor Challenger and friends going up a formation/ mountain to find an amazing world, Professor Lidenbrock and chums do the opposite and go down.